About Angelo

 Follow me:

-Villagomez holds degrees in biology from the University of Richmond and environmental policy from Rollins College.
-He is a scuba diver, a self-proclaimed mediocre ukulele player, and a passionate advocate for the cultural and ecological integrity of island nations.
+He holds bachelor’s degrees in biology from the University of Richmond and environmental policy from Rollins College.
+Beyond his professional work, Angelo is passionate about scuba diving in warm tropical waters and is a self-proclaimed mediocre ukulele player.

 Whether developing campaigns, mentoring emerging leaders, or co-founding and organizing Upwell: A Wave of Ocean Justice to make conservation accessible, Villagomez continues to redefine what ocean leadership looks like.
 His work is rooted in legacy—honoring mentors like Cinta Kaipat and his father Ramon G. Villagomez—and driven by a commitment to uplift Indigenous voices, protect sacred waters, and inspire a new generation of ocean avengers.